rubocop/rubocop/README.md

 $ rubocop
 ```

-You can also use this magic in your favorite editor with RuboCop's [built-in LSP](https://docs.rubocop.org/rubocop/usage/lsp.html).
+You can also use this magic in your favorite editor with RuboCop's [built-in LSP server](https://docs.rubocop.org/rubocop/usage/lsp.html).

 ## Documentation